Multiple insurance providers offer these plans, but you must qualify for it.

 That gives them the freedom to compare dozens of policies on your behalf.
 They will look at the underwriting of each one to determine if any will approve you for immediate coverage.

-If you deal with a captive agent (only represents one insurer), they cannot investigate multiple companies on your behalf.
+If you deal with a captive agent (who represents only one insurer), they cannot investigate multiple companies on your behalf.
 If their one company doesn’t approve you, they have no recourse.

 The same is true when dealing directly with an insurer such as Colonial Penn, TruStage, or Globe Life.